AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** This application is a proof of concept for using Spring Projections (DTOs) and join unrelated entities.
 Hibernate 5.1 introduced explicit joins on unrelated entities and the syntax and behaviour are similar to `SQL JOIN` statements.

 **Key points:**\
-     - define serveral entities (e.g., `Patient` and `Clinic` unrelated entities)\
+     - define serveral entities (e.g., `Author` and `Book` unrelated entities)\
      - populate the database with some test data (e.g., check the file `resources/data-mysql.sql`)\
-     - write interfaces (projections) that contains getters for the columns that should be fetched from the database (e.g., `PatientNameAndMedicalHistoryDto`)\
+     - write interfaces (projections) that contains getters for the columns that should be fetched from the database (e.g., `BookstoreDto`)\
-     - write joins queries using JPQL/SQL, for example:\
+     - write joins queries using JPQL/SQL (e.g., queries all authors names and book titles of the given price)
-     - Query all patients names and medical history with no current treatment (`localhost:8080/allPatientsNameAndMedicalHistoryNoTreatmentInnerJoinJpql`)

 -----------------------------------------------------------------------------------------------------------------------

 45. **[Why To Avoid Lombok @EqualsAndHashCode in Entities](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootLombokEqualsAndHashCode)**